bicCluster/learning-cluster/README.md

 ## Install Ubuntu

 Install Ubuntu (recommend 14.04) on each machine.
-The CD of Ubuntu is just on the machines.
-The disks should already be erased.
+The CD of Ubuntu is just in one of the machines.
+The hard disks of four machines should already be erased.
 If not, press F11 when the system is starting and choose to start from the CD rom.

-In the image above, the three innet machines\` hostname are `alpha`, `beta` and `gamma`.
+In the image above, the three innet machines' hostname are `alpha`, `beta` and `gamma`.
 You can change them to whatever you like.

 ## Establsh Subnet

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.
 2. Start from the `losalamos`, set up its static ip to `10.0.0.2`
 3. Set up a dhcp server on `losalamos`.
-The DNS server of CMU are [here](https://www.cmu.edu/computing/partners/dept-computing/services/domain.html)
+The DNS server of CMU are [here](https://www.cmu.edu/computing/partners/dept-computing/services/domain.html) And you cancheck [this](http://askubuntu.com/questions/140126/how-do-i-install-and-configure-a-dhcp-server) for DHCP configuration.
 4. Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
 5. Switch to innet machines, setup each `eth1` to `dhcp`.
 You can check this [page](http://inside.mines.edu/CCIT-NET-SS-Configuring-a-Dynamic-IP-Address-Debian-Linux) to help
 6. You should be able to ping each other now using ip